MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 ## Calculate and post project completion entries

-When you have completed all activities for a project, including usage posting and invoicing, you must update the project's status to **Completed**.
-Then, you must reverse any WIP that has been posted to the general ledger.
+After you complete all activities for a project, including posting usage and invoicing, you must update the project's status to **Completed**.
+Then, you must reverse any WIP that was posted to the general ledger.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Projects**, then choose the related link.
 2. Select an open project, and then choose the **Edit** action.